mattermost/docs/source/administration/config-settings.rst

 Token Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It is recommended to use ``"https://www.googleapis.com/oauth2/v4/token"`` as the Token Endpoint.
+It's recommended to use ``"https://www.googleapis.com/oauth2/v4/token"`` as the Token Endpoint.
 Otherwise, enter a custom endpoint in ``config.json`` with HTTP or HTTPS depending on how your server is configured.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"TokenEndpoint": "https://www.googleapis.com/oauth2/v4/token"`` with string input.                                       |